raul23/equifax-data-breach/README.rst

        web shell "six.jsp" on an Equifax server ...

        [DOJ2]_ (paragraph 14.o, page 11)

+  The suspected hackers supposedly had the backing of the `second most important army in the world in terms of budget`_ (for 2020) but they were not able to think of various ways of definitely hiding their tracks that did't require constantly logging from the same location.
+It would had been extremely careless of China to not make sure to be as anonymous as possible because they certainly knew that if they did't, they risked further deteriorating their tense diplomatic relations with the currently only military superpower that is the USA which had `accused China`_ of multiple cyberattacks against the US and allies (e.g. the 2015 massive breach at the Office of Personnel Management).

 - Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the indictment can be very poor in the quality of the evidence.
 The